 With a desire to do preschool differently, members of Arch Street Presbyterian Church along with a wide-reaching group of supporters created a school by redesigning unused space in the church and initiating a preschool project to provide educational access to a diverse group of children and their families.
 The school in Center City Philadelphia opened on May 1, 2012.

 “One of the things that I really like about Arch Street Preschool is the spirit I feel when I walk in the door,” a prospective parent shared on a recent tour.
 “I get a good feeling here.”
 The school is committed to making families feel welcome and to making school a joyful place.

-Minister for Community Life at Arch Street Presbyterian Church and a founder of Arch Street Preschool, Rev. Becky White Newgren, invites families with young children to “join this loving playful preschool while there is still space” and encourages people in the community to “come see the new eco-friendly renovation on the second floor of a historic church.
+Families with young children can to join this loving playful preschool while there is still space and encourages people in the community to “come see the new eco-friendly renovation on the second floor of a historic church.
 With soaring ceilings and beautiful light, it’s ready to be filled with the voices and playful activity of children.”
 Over thirty families are now part of the school community.
 Arch Street Preschool is enrolling children on a rolling basis until the intended capacity of forty children at any given time is reached.
 At all times, the school will maintain a ratio of one teacher to every six toddlers or one to every ten pre-kindergarteners.

 “I believe early childhood education is the key to closing the educational gaps that exist in our society,”